Error bounds, PL condition, and quadratic growth for weakly convex functions, and linear convergences of proximal point

-Many machine learning problems lack strong convexity properties.
+Many practical optimization problems lack strong convexity.
 Fortunately, recent studies have revealed that first-order algorithms also enjoy linear convergences under various weaker regularity conditions.
-While the relationship among different conditions for convex and smooth functions is well understood, it is not the case for the nonsmooth setting.
-In this paper, we go beyond convexity and smoothness, and clarify the connections among common regularity conditions (including \textit{strong convexity, restricted secant inequality, subdifferential error bound, Polyak-Łojasiewic inequality, and quadratic growth}) in the class of weakly convex functions.
-In addition, we present a simple and modular proof for the linear convergence of the \textit{proximal point method} (PPM) for convex (possibly nonsmooth) optimization using these regularity conditions.
-The linear convergence also holds when the subproblems of PPM are solved inexactly with a proper control~of~inexactness.
+While the relationship among different conditions for convex and smooth functions is well-understood, it is not the case for the nonsmooth setting.
+In this paper, we go beyond convexity and smoothness, and clarify the connections among common regularity conditions in the class of weakly convex functions, including \textit{strong convexity}, \textit{restricted secant inequality}, \textit{subdifferential error bound}, \textit{Polyak-Łojasiewicz inequality}, and \textit{quadratic growth}.
+In addition, using these regularity conditions, we present a simple and modular proof for the linear convergence of {proximal point method} (PPM) for convex and weakly convex optimization problems.
+The linear convergence also holds when the subproblems of PPM are solved inexactly with a proper control of inexactness. }